japrada/TestChallenge/README.md

 To start the server, from the directory that contains the server .jar execute the following command:

 ```
-java -jar TestChallengeServer.jar <port> <questions_base_directory>
+java -jar TestChallengeServer.jar <port> <questions_root_base_directory>
 ```
 - The <port> parameter sets the port on which the server receives connection requests from the clients.

-- The <questions_base_directory> parameter sets the base or root directory where the subdirectories of the subjects/topics with the questions are located.
+- The <questions_root_base_directory> parameter sets the base or root directory where the subdirectories of the subjects/topics with the questions are located.

 To start the client, from the directory that contains the client .jar execute the following command: